Code-Institute-Submissions/simon-random-project-2/README.md

 - This front-end framework has multiple sections including CSS, components and JavaScript - which were all used within my code.

 ##### Google Fonts - https://fonts.google.com/
 - Used to include different font styles and font weights in the website.
-Specifically Indie Flower and Exo with a range of 100 - 700 font weights.
+Specifically Roboto and Exo with a range of 100 - 700 font weights.

 ##### Jasmine Testing Frameworks - https://jasmine.github.io/
-- Used for the automation testing of all possible functions in the JavaScript code.
+- Used for the automation testing of all relevant functions in the JavaScript code.

 ##### Git/GitHub - https://github.com
 - Git was used as the version control system for commiting code to a local repository and pushing the code to a remote repository (in this case GitHub).